noisebridge/PythonClass/winter2016/files-and-json.md

 #### Opening, Reading, and writing Files.
 JSON and the JSON module.

-This is a compressed lesson designed as a jumpstart for working with the open() built-in method and the json module.
+This is a compressed lesson designed as a jumpstart for working with the open() built-in method, json encoding, unicode encoding, and the json module.

 1. ##### Today's deep dive: Opening a file (10 minutes)